9.1 General context

 The Faber and Boll report (2010, pp. 46-47) analyses the regular participation of young people in organisations and in public actions.
 Concerning organisations, less than 5% of young people indicated that they were participating in Third World groups, environment or animal protection NGOs, human rights or peace NGOs.
 A stronger participation was observed for girls in comparison to boys: around 70% of those committed to the above-mentioned NGOs were girls (Faber & Boll, 2010, pp. 46-47; MFI, 2010, pp. 286-290).
 Faber and Boll found that the mean percentage in all domains (environmental protection, north-south equity, peace, animal protection) for participation in public actions (signature campaigns, demonstrations, information desk, etc.) 'in any occasion' is 7.9%, whereas it is 22.8% for those participating 'sometimes' in this kind of actions (Faber & Boll, 2010, p.
 48).

-The Flash Eurobarometer European Youth Youth on the Move (European Commission, 2018) examines the participation of adolescents and young adults (aged 15-30 years) in activities of various organisations.
-6% of young people in Luxembourg said they participated in 'an organisation active in the domain of global climate change/global warming', whereas the mean value for the 28 EU member states is 5%.
+The Flash Eurobarometer European Youth (European Commission, 2018) examines the participation of adolescents and young adults (aged 15-30 years) in activities of various organisations.
+6% of young people in Luxembourg said they participated in 'an organisation active in the domain of global climate change/global warming', whereas the mean value for the EU member states (including the UK) is 5%.
 8% of young people in Luxembourg stated they were active in 'an organisation promoting human rights or global development', whereas the mean value for all the member states is 7%.

 Evaluation of teaching methods

 The evaluation of teaching methods by students shows that innovative teaching is not very widespread: Only a minority of young people have experienced subjects or projects being treated in a related way, have had discussions with civil society actors or have participated in out-of-school classrooms.